futel/asteriskserver/README.md

 ## Deploy stage droplet

-deploy_playbook.yml may fail if DNS takes a long time to propagate.
+deploy_playbook may fail if DNS takes a long time to propagate.
 Run it again if it does.

+deploy_playbook and baseinstall_playbook may fail with DNS or SSH issues, it should work when 'ssh root@futel-stage.phu73l.net' fails with 'permission denied'.

-update_asterisk_conf_sync_playbook.yml may fail with file transfer issues.
+update_asterisk_conf_sync_playbook may fail with file transfer issues.
 Run it again if it does.

 - ansible-playbook -i deploy/hosts deploy/deploy_playbook.yml --vault-id=digitalocean@conf/vault_pass_digitalocean.txt --vault-id prod@conf/vault_pass_prod.txt
 - ansible-playbook -i deploy/hosts deploy/baseinstall_playbook.yml --limit 'all:!virtualbox' --vault-id=digitalocean@conf/vault_pass_digitalocean.txt